allaliamine/Hangman-project/README.md

 ## Note!!

--Some words have no hints.
+- Some words have no hints.
--Some difficulties and topics have no words.
+- Some difficulties and topics have no words.
--The `hangman.sql` will add just some words and hints to the database.
+- The `hangman.sql` will add just some words and hints to the database.
 The user should create an account to play